CARING FOR YOUR LINGERIE

 If you must use the machine, wash at 30 degrees Celsius or less, on a delicate cycle, and do up the hooks to prevent them catching.
 Always place in a lingerie wash bag.

 When you take moulded cup bras out of the wash, reshape the cups with your hands.
 Do not wring or stretch your lingerie.
-Never use the tumble dryer, as the hot temperatures and movement are hard on the fabrics and colours, and risky for underwires.
-It's best to dry in the shade, and avoid direct sunlight, and heated towel rails!
-Do not iron either.
+Do not tumble dry, as the hot temperatures and movement are hard on the fabrics and colours, and risky for underwires.
+Dry your lingerie in the shade, and avoid direct sunlight.
+Do not iron.

 STORING YOUR BRAS